tmssoftware/TMS-FlexCel.VCL-demos/Cpp/Modules/10.API/10.GettingStarted/README.md

 # Getting started

-A really simple demo on how to create an Excel file with the API.
+A simple demo showing how to create an Excel file with the API from scratch.

 ## Concepts